swenae/ghouse/README.md

-# ghouse
+# Greenhouse Controller

-This is our greenhouse controller with Raspberry Pi Pico W and micropython under use of several hardware.
+This is our greenhouse controller with Raspberry Pi Pico W and micropython.

+### Explanation
+"gw2_pico.py" is the main control script.
+Please rename to "main.py" and upload it on your Pico W with micropython firmware.
+It works with several hardware as in the parts list underneath.

 ### Parts list